 The long-term spread of Roman citizenship reached a conclusion in this period when the emperor Caracalla issued his famous edict granting citizenship to all free men within the Roman empire (212).

 All the emperors devoted much attention to the frontiers of the empire, and spent much of their time there.
 Septimius had to shore up frontiers weakened during the civil wars.
 He fought a major war against the Parthians, and as usual scored some successes but achieved little.
 He spent the last three years waging a costly wear in northern Britain, where he died.

 After Septimius Severus’ time, problems along the frontiers multiplied.
 Invasions became more frequent, and no emperor was for long able to take his ease in Rome.
-Some scholars believe that, during the long peace of the second century AD, population pressures within the barbarian world of Germany and central Europe, or some other dynamic, had built up to create an urge to migrate into lands under Roman rule.
+Some scholars believe that, during the long peace of the second century CE, population pressures within the barbarian world of Germany and central Europe, or some other dynamic, had built up to create an urge to migrate into lands under Roman rule.
 By the end of the Several period invasions across the Rhine and the Danube were becoming regular events.

 At the same time, in the east, a development had taken place which posed another major threat to the empire.
-Between 222 and 227 AD a new Persian dynasty, the Sasanians, had overthrown the Parthian Arsacids.
+Between 222 and 227 CE a new Persian dynasty, the Sasanians, had overthrown the Parthian Arsacids.
 This replaced a weak, divided regime with a strong, aggressive one.
 The eastern frontier of the Roman empire was now under graver threat than ever before.

 At the same time the plague which had first appeared under Antonius Pius continued to return from time to time, preventing the manpower of the Roman empire from recovering to pre-plague levels.

 Conditions were now turning against the Roman empire.